Angel Wing Begonia Plant Care

 Angel Wing Begonia

 They like moist soil, but definitely not soggy.
 Allow the soil to dry between waterings.
-You should locate your Angel Wing Begonia in bright indirect light with moderate temperatures.
-They hate drafts or cold temps.
+You should locate your Angel Wing Begonia in bright indirect light.
+They can tolerate some direct sun, but it is best to avoid harsh afternoon sun.
+AWB hate drafts or cold temps.
 And they are toxic to pets, so be very careful if you have little animals around.

 How often should I water my Angel Wing Begonia plant?